 FCF/boe is a non-GAAP ratio which represents FCF on a per barrel of oil equivalent basis using entitlement production which allows the Company to better analyze performance against prior periods on a comparable basis.
-Net entitlement production is calculated using the economic interest methodology and includes cost recovery oil, tax oil and profit oil and is different from WI production that is calculated based on project volumes multiplied by Prime's effective WI in each Block.
+Net entitlement production is calculated using the economic interest methodology and includes cost oil, profit oil, tax oil and royalty oil and is different from WI production that is calculated based on project volumes multiplied by Prime's effective WI in each Block.